This active couple saw potential in their 1940s bungalow. Now it suits them perfectly.

 Our clients saw the potential to reinvent their small 1940s bungalow in El Cerrito in a way that would support their work-from-home lifestyle.
-They wanted a modern, fresh approach to their day-to-day life with side-by-side, private work spaces, and the ability to open or close the connection between the two large offices.
-The home renovation and addition accommodates their spiritual interests as well with a room solely dedicated to meditation, yoga and tai chi.
-The creation of a small library near the entrance of the home provides a warm environment for research and leisure reading for this dynamic and creative couple.
+They wanted a modern, fresh approach to their day-to-day life with side-by-side, private work spaces and the ability to open or close the connection between the two large offices.
+The home renovation and addition accommodates their spiritual interests with a room solely dedicated to meditation, yoga, and tai chi.
+A small library near the entrance of the home provides a warm environment for research and leisure reading for this dynamic and creative couple.

-The photo above shows the new house next to what used to be it’s mirror image.
-In order to achieve all the clients’ requests, we kept portions of two sides of the original house and wedged a new, modern, 2-story addition in the middle while also extending the home to the rear allowed for a spacious master bedroom suite on the first floor, complete with a wet room and Japanese soaking tub.
-Integral color cement plaster, natural wood and clear anodized aluminum create an authentic, rich, textural experience.
+The photo above shows the new house next to what used to be its mirror image.
+In order to accommodate all the clients’ requests, we kept portions of two sides of the original house and wedged a new, modern two-story addition in the middle.
+Extending the home to the rear allowed for a spacious master bedroom suite on the first floor, complete with a wet room and Japanese soaking tub.
+Integral color cement plaster, natural wood, and clear anodized aluminum create an authentic, rich, textural experience.
 The home offers lots of natural light, high wood ceilings, and a fun indoor/outdoor living experience that maximizes the use of the existing yard.
 The clients love their new home and hope that the design will raise the aesthetic bar for the neighborhood.